Revive Your Ebike for Spring: 7 Tips for Waking Your Ebike from Hibernation

 Quick Release Clamps

 Over time quick release clamps can loosen slightly.
-When you take your ebike out of storage, loosen the seat post’s quick release clamp and make sure that it closes firmly again; sit on your seat whilst supporting yourself with a wall to test it and ensure you don’t get surprised whilst you're out on the trail.
+When you take your ebike out of storage, loosen the seat post’s quick release clamp and make sure that it closes firmly again.
+Sit on your seat while supporting yourself with a wall to test it doesn’t collapse with your body weight.
+If it's loose, tighten the bolts where needed.

-The main bolt you’re going to want to inspect is your headset bolt.
-The headset bolt is the one connecting your front fork to the frame.
-If you’re sitting in the saddle it is the one right under your nose, connecting the fork beneath to the frame of your ebike.
-Here you want to check for any signs of rust and any play between the fork column and the frame.
-Do not try tightening or loosening it, as these are quite finely tuned pieces of an ebike.
-If you do find rust or a sign of play between these components then take your ebike to your local ebike service shop for them to inspect and fix for you.
+The main bolt you want to inspect is your headset bolt.
+This is the one connecting your front fork to the frame.
+Check for any signs of rust and any play between the fork column and the frame.
+If you do find rust or any play between these components, take your ebike to your local ebike service shop for them to inspect and fix for you.

-Your battery is what puts the E in ebike!
-After a battery has been sitting idle for a prolonged period of time -like a winter- it can sometimes seem like it doesn’t want to come back to life.
-But don’t fear!
-This probably isn’t as bad as it seems and this is a very normal way for batteries to behave.
-There is a procedure for waking a battery from its slumber and this is a simple process, requiring minimal effort and just one night of charging.
-Here’s the process for properly waking your battery:
+After any 48 volt battery for ebikes has been sitting idle for a prolonged period of time, it can sometimes seem like it doesn’t want to come back to life.
+But have no fear!
+This is a very normal way for batteries to behave.
+Here’s the process to properly waking ebike batteries:

 - Put the battery on the bike